 NOTE: Be very careful when reinstalling the screws into the coil end plate engaging holes.
 Misaligned screws may damage the coil.

-- 8. From the upflow position, flip cabinet 90° to the left and set into place.
+From the upflow position, flip cabinet 90° to the left and set into place.
 Replace blower assembly.
-Secure coil in place by bending down the tab on the cabinet support rail as illustrated. - Install the horizontal shield (-060 model) on the front edge of the horizontal drain pan as illustrated in Figure 5.
+Secure coil in place by bending down the tab on the cabinet support rail as illustrated.